 - directing

+- hair and make-up

 - costume

-- hair and make-up

 - set design

 - props

-- lighting

 - sound

-- theatre technologies.
+- lighting - theatre technologies

 During the creation process students will follow their journey with a creative design folio highlighting their work during the Planning, Development and Performance Process; clearly demonstrating the ability to draft/investigate their chosen roles.
 With a collaborative effort, the performance will be designed to perform to an audience over two nights.